Where to Stay in Slovenia: Best Areas, Cities & Smart Bases

 ALPS LAKE

-Note: public transport is limited — a car helps a lot.
+Note: public transport is limited — a car helps a lot if you want flexible valley access.

 Accommodation in the Bohinj valley